Craft Weekend

 Includes: Workshop tuition and Lunch.
 Youth must be under 18 and over 8 years of age.
 Yoga class and breakfast are optional for an additional cost each day.

-Please inquire about family discounts and work-study positions.
+To inquire about family discounts and work-study positions, please contact the registrar, marybeth.barnet@gmail.com